reside-eng/lint-config/packages/eslint-config-typescript/README.md

 ### Omitting Strong Type Checks

-Many of the recommended rules provided by `@typescript-eslint` require access to the type information produced by the TypeScript compiler.
+Many of the recommended [rules](https://typescript-eslint.io/rules/) provided by `@typescript-eslint` require access to the type information produced by the TypeScript compiler in order to be recognized by ESLint.
 This does add a delay to the linting process, but it is necessary in order to support many of the recommended rules.

+> See [Linting with Type Information](https://typescript-eslint.io/docs/linting/type-linting) to learn more.

 If you wish to disable the strong type checks (which will turn off many of the recommended rules), you can update your `.eslintrc.js` configuration as such: